A QUESTION OF LIFE, RELIGION,

 Q. So how does his knowledge differ from an angel of Light?

-A. He has no knowledge about love.
+A. He has no knowledge about ahavah (love).
 He cannot understand it, though once he did.
-One of the characteristics of the New Age is that whilst its adherents often obtain increased mental powers and the ability to manipulate physical matter, their "heart-knowledge" is stunted.
-They experience "ecstasy" and "bliss" (such as one feels warm and relaxed after strenuous physical exercise) and they may even feel strong stimulation in their heart -- feelings of what they would call "overwhelming love".
+One of the characteristics of the New Age is that whilst its adherents often obtain increased mental powers and the ability to manipulate physical matter, their 'heart-knowledge' is stunted.
+They experience 'ecstasy' and 'bliss' (such as one feels warm and relaxed after strenuous physical exercise) and they may even feel strong stimulation in their heart -- feelings of what they would call 'overwhelming love'.
 But it is a counterfeit love.
-There is a missing dimension to their "love", and that is the agapé love of Christ, what the scriptures translate as charity.
+There is a missing dimension to their 'love', and that is the ahavah/agapé love of Messiah, what the older King James scriptures translate as 'charity'.

-True Christian love is quite different.
-It has cosmic awareness -- a consciousness of God's sovereignty everywhere -- but it also has intense local awareness.
+True Christian ahavah (love) is quite different.
+It has cosmic awareness -- a consciousness of Elohim's (God's) sovereignty everywhere -- but it also has intense local awareness.
 It nourishes and protects family life and closely guards the principles that cause it to flourish, because it knows that family life is a microcosm of heavenly life.

-For the New Ager, paradise is total absorption into a cosmic nothingness or "Nirvana", a loss of individuality and personal consciousness.
-Having first renounced family for self, he then takes the next, awful self to loosing his complete identity.
-Heaven for him is quite unlike anything earthly -- there are no heavenly "families".
+For the New Ager, paradise is total absorption into a cosmic nothingness or 'Nirvana', a loss of individuality and personal consciousness.
+Having first renounced family for self, he then takes the next, awful self to losing his complete identity.
+Heaven for him is quite unlike anything earthly -- there are no heavenly 'families'.

 This is the opposite of Christianity.
-God created us to develop ego and personal identity and to then expand that into family, national, global and finally cosmic identity.
+Yahweh created us to develop ego and personal identity and to then expand that into family, national, global and finally cosmic identity.
 The essential person is eternal but becomes subject to wider, cosmic interests.
-So we are consciousness movement but our goal is the very antithesis of the "New Age".
+So we are definitely a 'consciousness movement' but our goal is the very antithesis of the 'New Age'.

 Q. Therefore the knowledge we seek is different too...?

 A. Yes.
-The occultist-New Ager is seeking meditational and other techniques to "let go" of his personality so that he can surrender himself to an unknown force, which in reality is that of the devil.
-The Christian seeks to know the Person of God, to imitate Him, through imitating the incarnate Jesus Christ.
-He does not believe in cosmic absorption or personal extinction -- he believes that he will be an individual throughout eternity, constantly growing to become more like his Heavenly Father, developing a greater awareness of, and love for, God's Creation.
+The occultist-New Ager is seeking meditational and other techniques to 'let go' of his personality so that he can surrender himself to an unknown force, which in reality is that of the devil.
+The Christian/Messianic seeks to know the Person of Elohim (God), to imitate Him, through imitating the incarnate Yah'shua the Messiah (Jesus Christ).
+He does not believe in cosmic absorption or personal extinction -- he believes that he will be an individual throughout eternity, constantly growing to become more like his Heavenly Father, developing a greater awareness of, and love for, Elohim's (God's) Creation.

 Q. How has science contributed to this New Age vision?